mikekeith52/AllStatesForecast/user_guide.md

 ## Initializing Objects

-- there are two ways to initialize a forecaster object
+there are two ways to initialize a Forecaster object:

-  1. initialize empty and fill with FRED data:
+1. initialize empty and fill with FRED data through the pandas data-reader API:
 ```python
 from Forecaster import Forecaster
 f = Forecaster()